Dethada/dethada.github.io/content/posts/2021-11-24-Comfort-with-a-34-key-Keyboard.md

 it for me, but I decided to give it a shot and it turned out well, the keyboard works flawlessly now.

-The one thing that is special about the ferris is that each row of keys are not linearly aligned, they follow the natural curve of your fingers.
+The one thing that is special about the ferris is that it has column stagger, meaning each column of keys are shifted to different offsets to better match natural finger alignment.
 It was weird at first, but now that I've gotten used to it it feels much more comfortable than linearly aligned keys.

 After 6 months of using the ferris I don't have much to complain about, I've optimized my layout to my liking as well, which I plan on going into in a later post.
 The only thing I want now is a better